Devwares-Team/DOCS-Contrast/content/contrast/angular/components/dropdown.md

 | toggle        | Boolean      | false        |  Set to `false` to prevent from closing Dropdown on click	| toggle=false |
 | onClick        | function      |         | Toggle dropdown on click | onClick={handleToggle} |

-## API Reference: Contrast Angular Bootstrap DropDownItem Properties
+## API Reference: Contrast Angular Bootstrap DropownMenu Properties

 The table below lists other prop options of the `CDBDropDownMenu` component.